mcnamacl/CNNOptimization/README.md

 of two might have have a subject line like the following:
 HEDGEHOG Cordelia Chase, Rupert Giles

-A team of one might have a subject line like: testing can i commit HEDGEHOG Alexander Harris
+A team of one might have a subject line like:
+HEDGEHOG Alexander Harris